 It has become clear that the crash of the USD is around the corner, and these economic policy enforcers are getting themselves ready for this event.
 In contrast to most other countries, the Bundesbank sorely sets and controls its economic policy, interference-free.
 It is, therefore, essential to pay attention to its moves.
 While critics in the past viewed Germany’s warnings over oncoming inflation akin to those of the boy who cried wolf, these predictions are slowly taking shape in the US.
 Loose monetary policies have caused high prices of goods and are gradually creating a financial market crash.
 It is feared that the rise in inflation will force central banks to increase their interest rates faster.

 If you wish to buy the way Germany’s Bundesbank Buys Gold, Novem Gold is here to help.
 Novem has designed a flexible and easily accessible gold purchase process.
 Our NVM and NNN tokens created on the NEO blockchain are disrupting the traditional gold industry, easing many of the encumbrances that investors face when buying gold over the counter.
 With us, you will not need to worry about the quantity, quality, or ownership status of your gold purchases.
 The NNN token is 100% backed by LBMA certified gold and is fully redeemable on demand.
 We carry out regular audits in partnership with Grant Thornton, and you can access these reports on our website.

-The NVM ICO is currently underway, with the deadline extended as Novem Gold’s prospectus is approved.
 To buy tokens, visit Novem Gold.
 The funds raised from the NVM sales will help fund over 100 Novem Gold stores across Europe.
 These stores will help investors to bring in more gold to the Novem ecosystem.
 Our first store is already open at Landstraße 1, 4020 Linz, Austria.